Diesouto/MEAN-Web/README.md

 1. Navigate to backend/ and type in CMD: `node index.js`
 2. Navigate to proyecto-angular/ and type in CMD: `ng serve`
 3. Open http://localhost:4200/

+(You need to have installed NODE and MongoDB to run this project)